 How to make changes after uploading

 You can make changes after submitting the request, if necessary.
 In the list of details on invoices and import documents, select the invoice or import document you want to edit or delete.

-There is a link at every invoice and import document on the list.
+There are links for every invoice and import document on the list.
 The link takes you to the specification page, where you can add or change details.
-You can also delete the details of an individual invoice or import document from the refund request.
+You can also delete an individual invoice/import document to remove it from the refund request.